 Placement of Students

 Students are placed into undergraduate German courses based primarily on their previous high school or university German courses.
 High school students with previous German who did not take the AP German or SATII German test are required to take the departmental placement exam administered by the Testing Center at Clarke Howell Hall.
 They are then placed according to their exam score.
 University students with previous German continue in the course sequence they started.
-If it seems that students in your class have not been placed correctly, please have them contact Dr. Chapman; it is important to the success of your course that you identify these individuals as early as possible, preferably on the first day.
+If it seems that students in your class have not been placed correctly, please have them contact Dr. Bousquette; it is important to the success of your course that you identify these individuals as early as possible, preferably on the first day.

 Printers are available for graduate student use in the graduate computer lab.
 If you are printing a test or other materials for your students, please print a single copy in the lab and then use the copier in room 205 to make extras.
 If you need paper or ink, or if you encounter any technical issues, please contact Leslie.

 Remember that your appointment as a TA is a professional one.
 As part of the teaching staff, you represent the department.
 Always support your colleagues and the courses you teach.
 Also consider professionalism when thinking about your attire.
 While you are very welcome to dress with personality and panache, your clothing should be neat, clean, and workplace appropriate.
-If you use social media such as Facebook, it is recommended that you do not accept friend requests from your students until after they have finished your course or even after you have left the university; naturally, you should also be mindful of what is depicted there.
+If you use social media such as Facebook or Instagram, it is recommended that you do not accept friend requests from your students until after they have finished your course or even after you have left the university; naturally, you should also be mindful of what is depicted there.
 It is advisable to set your privacy settings so that only friends can see your posts.

 Graduate students must register for a minimum of 3 hours of credit during any semester in which they use University facilities and/or staff time.
 A student who holds a teaching assistantship must register for a minimum of 12 hours of graduate credit during fall and spring semesters and nine hours of graduate credit during the summer semester.